jesselessa/Jeanne/README.md

 1. Clone the repository : `git clone https://github.com/jesselessa/jeanne.git`
 2. Navigate to the project directory : `cd jeanne`
-3. Open the `index.html` file in your preferred browser, in order to explore the main landing page.
+3. Open the `index.html` file in your browser, in order to explore the main landing page.
 4. Check out other HTML files such as `collection.html`, `selection.html`, `panier.html`, `paiement.html` and `confirmation.html`, in order to navigate through different sections of the website.

 ## Contributing